Student Conduct Code

 1. Registered Independent Organization (RIO) refers to a student organization, association, or club that has been formed to meet special interests of certain groups of students on campus.

-2. Reporting Party refers to any person who submits an alleging that a student violated this Student Conduct Code.
+2. Reporting Party refers to any person who submits an allegation that a student violated this Student Conduct Code.
 When a student believes that s/he has been a victim of another student’s misconduct, the student who believes s/he has been a victim will have the same recourse under this Student Conduct Code as are provided to the Reporting Party, even if another member of the UH community submitted the charge.

 3. Responding Party refers to any student (defined under this policy) accused of violating this Student Conduct Code.